Find a Veterinary Medicine

 Veterinary Medicines Information

-The HPRA’s database of veterinary medicinal products is a comprehensive and up-to-date listing of all veterinary medicines that have been assessed by the HPRA and granted a marketing authorisation so that they can be marketed in Ireland.
-The inventory of newly authorised veterinary medicinal products is updated on a weekly basis, as new medicines gain approval nationally.
+The HPRA’s database of veterinary medicinal products is an up-to-date listing of all veterinary medicines that have been assessed by the HPRA and granted a national marketing authorisation so that they can be marketed in Ireland.
+The inventory of newly authorised veterinary medicinal products is updated on a weekly basis, as new medicines are approved.

 Marketing authorisations for veterinary medicines that are withdrawn by the marketing authorisation holders are immediately removed from the HPRA’s database.
-Such medicines are no longer allowed to be marketed in Ireland (but existing products which have already been supplied may continue to be used once they are within the designated expiry date).
+Such medicines can no longer be marketed in Ireland (but existing products which have already been supplied may continue to be used once they are within their designated expiry date).
 Significant changes to existing marketing authorisations (e.g. addition of newly approved indications for use, changes to withdrawal periods, change of product name etc.) are implemented as soon as the changes are approved by the HPRA.

 These changes are flagged in a monthly list of changes to the database, available here.